 Working Towards becoming a Registered Scientist

 Applicants for RSci are expected to provide evidence of their competences: skills gained through experience alongside learning.
-Because it takes more than a qualification to become a registered professional scientist Working Towards RSci programme has been designed to support you.
+Because it takes more than a qualification to become a registered professional scientist, Working Towards RSci handbook has been designed to support you.

 How will Working Towards RSci help me?

-1. A printed handbook in the post, which provides guidance on how to identify opportunities for professional development and lots of space for notes!
+You will receive a printed handbook in the post, which provides guidance on how to identify opportunities for professional development and lots of space for notes.
 Here’s an excerpt to get a flavour of what the handbook contains.

 “Having something on your CV that stands out from other applicants, in addition to academic qualifications, is always an advantage and something I will continue to update in the future,”